usdot-its-jpo-data-portal/datahub-search/README.md

 [Amazon Web Services (AWS)](https://aws.amazon.com/) offers Amazon Elasticsearch Service and could be a good alternative to host an Elasticsearch instance, see the instructions for the [developer guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide)

 ## File Manifest
-* create-indexes.sh : Creates a Index in an Elasticsearch instance.
+* create-indexes.sh : Creates an Index in an Elasticsearch instance.
-* index-dataassets-std.json : Elasticsearch index definition for the **data assets**.
+* schemas/dataassets-index.json : Elasticsearch index definition for the **data assets** index; holds metadata information on data assets.
+* schemas/configurations-index.json : Elasticsearch index definition for the **configurations** index; holds configuration information on ITS DataHub.
+* schemas/related-index.json : Elasticsearch index definition for the **related** index; holds linkage information on related source code assets from ITS CodeHub.
+* schemas/metrics-index.json : Elasticsearch index definition for the **metrics** index; holds usage metrics on ITS DataHub assets.
 * data/load_sample_data.sh : Loads data into an existing index in Elasticsearch.
-* data/datahub-dataassets-all-sample.txt : Contains sample data to be loaded into an Index.
+* data/datahub-dataassets-all-sample.txt : Contains sample data to be loaded into a data assets Index.
+* data/datahub-related-sample.txt : Contains sample data to be loaded into a related Index.
+* data/configurations-document.json : Contains sample data to be loaded into a configurations Index.
+* data/datahub-metrics-sample.txt : Contains sample data to be loaded into a metrics Index.